unl-nimbus-lab/pymavswarm/README.md

 ## Contributing

 All contributions and ideas are welcome!
-Detailed guidelines regarding how to contribute can be found in the `.github/CONTRIBUTING.md` document.
+Detailed guidelines regarding how to contribute can be found in the [contribution guidelines](https://github.com/unl-nimbus-lab/pymavswarm/blob/main/.github/CONTRIBUTING.md).

 ## License